Using geometry functions

 The GeoSpock database provides the following optimized geometry functions:

-- Simple bounding box
+- Simple bounding boxes

-- Points within or intersects with a geometry shape
+- Points within a geometry shape

 - Line locate point